‘KHANGESTION CHARGES’

 Rather than propose clear detail – including a projected breakdown of costs and revenue – Khan just sought to update his Mayor’s Transport Strategy document with a policy to introduce road pricing.
 Softly softly catchee monkey’ by Transport for London?

-Despite the playing down, one of the long consultation documents made the assumption that Londonwide road pricing would be in place by 2026.
+Despite the playing down, one of the long consultation documents (Integrated Impact Analysis by Jacobs consultancy) made the assumption that Londonwide road pricing (‘road user charging’) would be in place by 2026 replacing ULEZ revenue.

-Please help spread the word and - better still - actively support us
+Please help spread the word and actively support us

 Welcome to London graphic designed by Freepik